-Rosemarie Oakman facilitates arts access programs in healthcare facilities, community arts organizations and art museums.
-Rosemarie has designed, implemented and sustained programming at various institutions, always with a focus on the individualized needs of each person served.
+Rosemarie Oakman facilitates arts access programs in healthcare facilities, community arts organizations, art museums, and, most recently, on virtual platforms.
+Rosemarie has designed, implemented, and sustained programming at various institutions, always with a focus on the individualized needs of each person served.
+Artist Bio